sousaalex/bluma-cli/README.md

 ---

 ## <a name="license"></a>License
-MIT.
+Apache-2.0.
 Made by Alex Fonseca and NomadEngenuity contributors.

 Enjoy, hack, and—if possible—contribute!